facebook pixel

 How to join as a member?

 Join the Society now!
-As a membership benefit, you will receive the Avain magazine that comes out six times per year.
+As a membership benefit, you will receive the Avain magazine that comes out five times per year.
 By joining you will also give your support to the activities of the Neuro Society and its member associations.
 The membership fee varies depending on the association and type of membership.

 Make a donation